openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

 **License**: [GFDL 1.2](http://www.gnu.org/licenses/old-licenses/fdl-1.2.html)

-â€
+”

-â€œ
+“

 [Time to vote on the openSUSE Strategy!](http://news.opensuse.org/2011/06/07/time-to-vote-on-the-opensuse-strategy/)

 Over the last year an openSUSE strategy discussion has been ongoing.
 Beginning this year
-      things went quiet for a while as everyone was busy with the openSUSE 11.4 release and now the conference but weâ€™re at the final stage and want to finish this.
+      things went quiet for a while as everyone was busy with the openSUSE 11.4 release and now the conference but we’re at the final stage and want to finish this.
 Time to vote!

 **Forward**

-The openSUSE board has reviewed the text and after fixing one or two typoâ€™s and updating
+The openSUSE board has reviewed the text and after fixing one or two typo’s and updating
       it to the latest state of affairs, they have asked Thomas Thym from the strategy team to start a vote among [openSUSE Membership](http://en.opensuse.org/openSUSE:Members).
       So every [Member](http://en.opensuse.org/openSUSE:Members) can go to [connect](http://bit.ly/kZaAC2) and vote on the proposal!

-Weâ€™re not asking everyone if they think it is a perfect fit for themselves â€“ weâ€™re a
+We’re not asking everyone if they think it is a perfect fit for themselves – we’re a
-      diverse community and weâ€™ll never fully agree on anything.
-But this proposal has seen lots of [thought](http://en.opensuse.org/Portal:Strategy), [discussion](http://lwn.net/Articles/392467/), [revision](https://lite.co-ment.com/text/lNPCgzeGHdV/view/), [input](http://news.opensuse.org/2010/10/07/opensuse-strategy-the-third-and-fourth-part-of-the-trilogy/) â€“ it is arguably the best we could come up with to describe who we are and where we want to go.
-So the question is â€“ do we agree this describes us?
+      diverse community and we’ll never fully agree on anything.
+But this proposal has seen lots of [thought](http://en.opensuse.org/Portal:Strategy), [discussion](http://lwn.net/Articles/392467/), [revision](https://lite.co-ment.com/text/lNPCgzeGHdV/view/), [input](http://news.opensuse.org/2010/10/07/opensuse-strategy-the-third-and-fourth-part-of-the-trilogy/) – it is arguably the best we could come up with to describe who we are and where we want to go.
+So the question is – do we agree this describes us?
 Is it good enough for us to support?
 Can we move on with this?

 **Results**